-Following completion of the planned audit work for the financial year for the CCG, the Head of Internal Audit issued an independent and objective opinion on the adequacy and effectiveness of the CCG's system of risk management, governance and internal control.
+Following completion of the planned audit work for the period 1 April - 30 June 2022, the Head of Internal Audit issued an independent and objective opinion on the adequacy and effectiveness of the CCG's system of risk management, governance and internal control.
 The Head of Internal Audit Opinion concluded that:

-"I am providing an opinion of significant assurance that there is a generally sound framework of governance, risk management and control designed to meet the organisation's objectives, and that controls are generally being applied consistently"
+"I am providing an opinion of significant assurance that there is a generally sound framework of governance, risk management and control designed to meet the organisation's objectives, and that controls are generally being applied consistently.
+Throughout the period we continued to provide transition support to the CCG, through attendance at the ICS Transition and Risk Committee, the Due Diligence Task and Finish Group and the Finance Transition Project Board".